-Travel to India Themes: Crafts and the Introduction of Machinery
+Notes on the Geography of India Themes: Crafts and the Introduction of Machinery

-Pictures of archaic technologies still extant in India.
+Archaic technologies still thrive in India.

 Indian laundrymen are notorious for their flogging of clothing, as here, below the Husainsagar in Hyderabad.